MartinPankraz/DSAGTechXChange24/1-sap-cap-on-azure/student/quest3.md

-# Quest 3 - The inner dev loop: Running the code in your dev environment.
+# Quest 3 - The inner dev loop: Run your app in your dev environment

-:construction: Add a link to explain the "inner dev loop".

-:construction: Removed step "Start Docker engine locally".
-Fine?
+Even when teams build a cloud-native application, the individual developers need their own development to code and test changes in isolation.
+The procedure of coding, testing, coding, testing (and so on) is often called the "inner dev loop" and will be repeated by a developer until a task is finalized, changes a submitted to the code repository to get shipped to end customers (which will be up to the "outer dev loop").

+In this quest, you will set up and test your own development environment for your own inner dev loop.
+You will start by setting a couple of environment parameters to connect to the (external) OData service, use [docker](https://www.docker.com/) to spin up a temporary database and then deploy the [CAP application](https://cap.cloud.sap/docs/about/).

 :construction: Update Versions? (npm)
   ![](2024-01-11-09-03-44.png)

+:construction: Update screenshots from Browser VS Code.

 ## Prepare your environment configuration